-for all $1\leq j\leq p$ [cf. Efron (1969)].
+for all $1\leq j\leq p$ [cf. \cite{E}].
 Therefore in the UCLT, similar growth rates of $p$ can be achieved under much weaker moment conditions if we perform component-wise studentization instead of component-wise standardization.
 This fact is very interesting from the perspective of statistical inference as well.
-In most of practical problems, the underlying population variance is not known and hence studentization becomes essential.
+In most of practical problems, the underlying population variance is not known and hence it is essential to perform studentization.